Residence permit: Applying for family reunification of foreign minors with a German parent

 - Declaration of consent from the parent living abroad.

-The documents and information must always be submitted in German.
-In individual cases, the immigration office may require less or more evidence.
+The documents and information must generally be submitted in German.
+In individual cases, the Foreigners’ Registration Office may require fewer or additional documents.

 How much does it cost and how can I pay?